Mengkodingan/ckptw/README.md

 if you want to trigger some function when the cooldown end, you can use the "end" events in the cooldown:

 > ⚠
-> Will always be triggered when the cooldown is over (even though he only runs the command once)
+> Will always be triggered when the cooldown is over (even though the users only runs the command once)

 ```ts
 cd.on("end", () => {